Combinatorial Knot Theory and the Jones Polynomial: Bracket Polynomial and Jones Polynomial

 Define the {\em state summation}, $\langle K \rangle $, by the formula

 where $d = -A^{2} - A^{-2}.$ This is the state expansion of the bracket.
 In Figure~\ref{cube} we show all the states for the right-handed trefoil knot, labelling the sites with $A$ or $B$ where $B$ denotes a smoothing that would receive $A^{-1}$ in the state expansion.
 Note that in the state enumeration in Figure~\ref{cube} we have organized the states in tiers so that the state that has only $A$-smoothings is at the top and the state that has only $B$-smoothings is at the bottom.

-This organisation, with arrows taking a state $S$ to a state $S'$ so that $S'$ has one more $B$-smoothing, gives the states the structure of a category.
+This organization, with arrows taking a state $S$ to a state $S'$ so that $S'$ has one more $B$-smoothing, gives the states the structure of a category.
+The arrows between the states generate, by composition of arrows, the arrows in the category.
+The objects are the states and there is an unwritten identity arrow from each object to itself.
 Note that an arrow in this figure shows a state changing to another state by resmoothing one $A$-smoothing to a $B$-smoothing.
-This is the Khovanov Category \cite{Kho} and is the beginning of a breakthrough into Link Homology (via the homology of the nerve of the category with appropriate coefficients) that occurred in Mikhail Khovanov's work in 1999.
+This is the Khovanov Category \cite{Kho} and is the beginning of a breakthrough into Link Homology that occurred in Mikhail Khovanov's work in 1999.
 In Figure~\ref{cubecat} we illustrate the {\it cube category} that is the framework of this Khovanov category for a knot or link diagram.
 In the cube category each node of the cube graph is an object in the category and each directed edge is a generating morphism.
-Here you see a 3-cube, but if the diagram has $n$ crossings, then it will have an $n$-cube category in its background. \\
+Here you see a 3-cube, but if the diagram has $n$ crossings, then it will have an $n$-cube category in its background.

 The cube category itself is an example of {\it categorification,} a term for opening up a mathematical structure by turning it into a category.
 This means that one is respecting certain distinctions that were formerly ignored.
 In this case what was ignored is the possibility to order the states by having arrows from $A's$ to $B's!$ So simple, but a new world arises in the production and analysis of the resulting category.
-You can get a feel for this sort of movement by thinking of how the algebra of $(A+B)^3 = A^3 + B^3 + 3A^2 B + 3A B^2$ is related to the structure of a cube with side-length $A+B$ where there will be smaller cubes and paralleopipeds of volume $A^3$, $B^3$, $A^2 B$ and $A B^2.$ The usual algebra does not include the way that these pieces are glued together to form the larger cube. \\
+You can get a feel for this sort of movement by thinking of how the algebra of $(A+B)^3 = A^3 + B^3 + 3A^2 B + 3A B^2$ is related to the structure of a cube with side-length $A+B$ where there will be smaller cubes and parallelepipeds of volume $A^3$, $B^3$, $A^2 B$ and $A B^2.$ The usual algebra does not include the way that these pieces are glued together to form the larger cube.

 The cube category of Figure~\ref{cubecat} comes from making categorical sense of the algebraic expression $(A \longrightarrow B)^{3}$ and you can see by looking at the figure how the category does indeed describe the decomposition of the cube into its component cubes and rectangles.
 Consider that one could make an algebra of expressions like $(A \longrightarrow B)^{2}$ and write